danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement/Investigation-on-comments-support.md

 | Cons | - Comments are not supported <br> - The format is strict (Missing quotes, commas and other symbols will lead to errors). | - The format is strict ( Use indents to represent hierarchy, so indent mistakes will lead to errors) | - Redundancy; <br> - Difficult to read and edit when there are many nesting or hierarchies|
 # Sample
 - JSON
+ ( Comments can be written in key-value format )
 ```Json
 {
   "fhirPathRules": [